davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-10-07-rename-machine-configmgr-osd.md

 This Powershell script I would run after the CM12 client got installed, but still during the Task Sequence.
 Here we can run a command line in another user’s context.
 This user should have read permissions to the database.
 Just like before, we query the database and set the Powershell variable $OSDComputerName to the value in our database.

-We can now use the Powershell cmdlet “Rename-Computer” (<a href="http://technet.microsoft.com/en-us/library/hh849792.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/hh849792.aspx', 'http://technet.microsoft.com/en-us/library/hh849792.aspx']);" >http://technet.microsoft.com/en-us/library/hh849792.aspx</a>) to rename the localhost to its new name.
+We can now use the Powershell cmdlet “Rename-Computer” ([http://technet.microsoft.com/en-us/library/hh849792.aspx](http://technet.microsoft.com/en-us/library/hh849792.aspx)) to rename the localhost to its new name.

 In order for this to work we need a domain user with permission to do so and create a new PSCredential object out of this user.
 See lines 2 and 3 from the bottom.